-420 4 distinct categories, namely cyclonic equatorward breaking (LC2), cyclonic poleward breaking (P1), anticyclonic equatorward breaking (LC1) and anticyclonic poleward breaking (P2) (Thorncroft et al. 1993; Peters and Waugh 1996).
-These different types of RWB are associated with differing characteristics of the isentropic PV filaments produced and therefore differences in the geometric characteristics of the PV intrusions and the weather patterns they produce.
-Elongated, thin filaments of stratospheric air are produced by LC1 type breaking events because of the anticyclonic shear on the equator side of the PV structure (Thorncroft et al. 1993).
+RWB events, which are associated with isentropic transport of stratospheric air into the troposphere, have been classified into four distinct categories, namely cyclonic equatorward breaking (LC2), cyclonic poleward breaking (P1), anticyclonic equatorward breaking (LC1) and anticyclonic poleward breaking (P2) (Thorncroft et al., 1993; Peters and Waugh, 1996).
+These different types of RWB events are associated with differing characteristics of the isentropic PV filaments produced and therefore differences in the geometric characteristics of the PV intrusions and the weather patterns they produce.
+Elongated, thin filaments of stratospheric air are produced by LC1-type breaking events because of the anticyclonic shear on the equatorward side of the PV structure (Thorncroft et al., 1993).
 These associated PV filaments eventually roll up and often produce cut-off PV structures.
-P1 events are also associated with thinner filaments of high-PV air (Peters and Waugh 1996).
-Similarly to P2 events respectively, LC2 events are associated with broader high-PV streamers which, under the influence of cyclonic shear, wrapping cyclonically and not resulting in cut-offs (Thorncroft et al. 1993).
-Recent examples of the different breadth of these streamers can be seen in Barnes et al. (2021b) where a thin PV streamer (of ~1° ≈ 100km) and broader streamer (of ~10° ≈ 800km) affected and deepened a surface cyclone.
+P1 events are also associated with thinner filaments of high-PV air (Peters and Waugh, 1996).
+Similarly to P2 events, LC2 events are associated with broader high-PV streamers which, under the influence of cyclonic shear, wrap cyclonically and do not result in cut-offs (Thorncroft et al., 1993).
+Recent examples of the different breadths of these streamers can be seen in Barnes et al. (2021b), where a thin PV streamer (of $\sim 1^{\circ} \approx 100 \text{ km}$) and broader streamer (of $\sim 10^{\circ} \approx 800 \text{ km}$) affected and deepened a surface cyclone.

-The effect that the width of the intrusion has on surface cyclogenesis is tested with a numerical setup similar to that of Figure 4 with varying anomaly radial widths.
-Selected width experiments are shown in Figure 14 and a summary of the effect of all experiments effect on surface parameters is shown in Figure 15.
-All stratospheric intrusions were defined such that they reach a similar depth (using a constant 5000m anomaly radial height from the 12500m AGL dynamical tropopause).
+The effect that the width of the intrusion has on surface cyclogenesis is tested with a numerical setup similar to that of Fig. 4 with varying anomaly radial widths.
+Selected width experiments are shown in Fig. 14, and a summary of the effect of all experiments effect on surface parameters is shown in Fig. 15.
+All stratospheric intrusions were defined such that they reach a similar depth (using a constant 5000 m anomaly radial height from the 12 500 m a.g.l. dynamical tropopause).

-Clear differences in the circulation around the anomaly can be seen in Figure 14A and Figure 15.
-The thinner intrusion (100km width) in Figure 14-A1 results in a decrease in the maximum mid-tropospheric meridional velocities compared to the standard configuration (8m.s-1 compared to 11m.s-1 in Experiment 0).
-Conversely, the wider intrusion results in an increase in the maximum mid-tropospheric meridional velocities compared to the standard configuration (15m.s-1 compared to 11m.s-1 in Experiment 0).
+Clear differences in the circulation around the anomaly can be seen in Figs. 14a and 15.
+The thinner intrusion (100 km width) in Fig. 14a1 results in a decrease in the maximum mid-tropospheric meridional velocities compared to the standard configuration (8 m s-1 compared to 11 m s-1 in Experiment 0).
+Conversely, the wider intrusion results in an increase in the maximum mid-tropospheric meridional velocities compared to the standard configuration $(15 \text{ m s}^{-1} \text{ com-}$ pared to 11 m s^{-1} in Experiment 0).
 The corresponding cyclonic circulation is augmented by the breadth of the intrusion.
 The change in intrusion width results in a change in the geometry of the resultant jet core which appears thinner and shorter for the thinner anomaly.
 In contrast, the broader anomaly results in a visibly broader and longer jet core, affecting almost the entire cross-sectional domain.
-Although stronger velocities are observed in the troposphere as a result of broader intrusions, the mid-tropospheric relative vorticity increases sharply for broader intrusions (Figure 15).
-The larger magnitude mid-tropospheric relative vorticities induced by thinner intrusions are the result of the enhanced circulation in the mid-troposphere being confined to a smaller horizontal region around the anomaly.
+Although stronger velocities are observed in the troposphere as a result of broader intrusions, the mid-tropospheric relative vorticity increases sharply for broader intrusions (Fig. 15).
+The largermagnitude mid-tropospheric relative vorticities induced by thinner intrusions are the result of the enhanced circulation in the mid-troposphere being confined to a smaller horizontal region around the anomaly.